patrick-kidger/torchtyping/README.md

 <h1 align='center'>torchtyping</h1>
 <h2 align='center'>Type annotations for a tensor's shape, dtype, names, ...</h2>

 *Welcome!
-For new projects I now recommend using my newer [jaxtyping](https://github.com/google/jaxtyping) project instead.
+For new projects I now **strongly** recommend using my newer [jaxtyping](https://github.com/google/jaxtyping) project instead.
 It supports PyTorch, doesn't actually depend on JAX, and unlike TorchTyping it is compatible with static type checkers. :)*

 ---